-In Sugar Grove, Dutch Creek Trails is an equestrian paradise.
-Visitors can take a one-hour trail ride through wooded trails while enjoying the Southern hospitality of Keith Ward and his family, who own the family-friendly operation.
+In Vilas, Dutch Creek Trails is an equestrian paradise.
+Visitors can take a one-hour ride through wooded trails while enjoying the Southern hospitality of Keith Ward and his family, who own the family-friendly operation.

 Built into the side of a mountain at an elevation of 4,100 feet, the Linn Cove Viaduct is a 1,234 foot long S-curve that is an engineering wonder.

-The nearly 2,500-acre Grandfather Mountain is a nature preserve that boasts the famed Mile High Swinging Bridge, interesting wildlife, picnic spots, hiking trails and a kid-friendly Nature Museum.
+Grandfather Mountain is a nature preserve that boasts the famed Mile High Swinging Bridge, interesting wildlife, picnic spots, hiking trails and a kid-friendly nature museum.

 Dig into homemade ice cream or fudge or take a hayride at the The Orchard at Altapass.
-Built in 1908, the historic apple orchard is an Appalachian cultural center that celebrates the people, music, art and beauty of the Blue Ridge Mountains.
+The historic apple orchard is an Appalachian cultural center that celebrates the people, music, art and beauty of the Blue Ridge Mountains.